A logical limit law for $231$-avoiding permutations: Acknowledgements

 \section{Acknowledgements}

-VF is partially supported by the Future Leader program of the LUE initiative (Lorraine Université d'Excellence).
+VF is partially supported by the Future Leader program of the LUE initiative (Lorraine Université d'Excel\-lence).
 MA, MB and VF are grateful to the Department of Mathematics of the Universitat Politècnica de Catalunya for their visit in the Fall 2016 during which this research started.
+Finally, the authors warmly thank anonymous referees, whose comments helped them improve the presentation of the paper.